danielbrenom/DSP_LongSorter/README.md

 # LongSorter

 Mod for Dyson Sphere Program.
 Needs BepInEx.
+Forked from hetima/DSP_LongSorter.

 Hold down `Ctrl` key when building the sorter to loosen the length and angle restriction (about up to 5x).
 The sorters created will continue to work even if this mod is disabled.
 If the building candidate is too skewed, you can press the `Shift` key at the same time to increase restrictions of the angle and set it straight.